Ambaright/ST-554-Project1/README.md

 By the end of the day on Tuesday, 2/10, each member of the group should agree to do one of the tasks of the project.
 Place the name of each group member next to the task

-- Task 1:
+- Task 1: Siona Benjamin
-- Task 2:
+- Task 2: Amanda Baright
-- Task 3:
+- Task 3: Michelle Silveira

-Other group notes for this item:
+Other group notes for this item: Initial proposal for task assignments